SidhantUppal/FormBizzApplication/README.md

 In the left-hand navigation bar, underneath the server instance, right click on the Databases folder and select New Database.

-Enter the database name FalconDb.
+Enter the database name FromBizzDb.

 Download Node.js & follow the installation wizard through. https://nodejs.org/en/download/